Amberon-voldi/ott-video-player/README.md

 and the Flutter guide for
 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->
+# OTT Video Player

-TODO: OTT Video Player with many viewing & customization for Flutter
+OTT Video Player with many viewing & customization to make streaming experience like Netflix & MX player for Flutter

 ## Features

-TODO: List what your package can do.
-Maybe include images, gifs, or videos.
+- Video Player
+- Brightness Controller
+- Volume Controller

 ## Getting started

-TODO: List prerequisites and provide or point to information on how to start using the package.
+Add the package to your puspec.yaml file, or do `flutter pub add ott-video-player`

 ## Usage